 Peace and Justice Committee has interest in the congregation's undertaking the UU Congregational Study Action Issue, Escalating Inequality, passed by the General Assembly in 2014 June for four years of study.
 It fits values expressed in the Moral Movement and the ongoing struggles in this state.

 Challenging Racism and Islamophobia Program Community Church of Chapel Hill Unitarian Universalist Sanctuary, February 10, 2016 Members of the Church and Community surround the speaker, Manzoor Cheema, 4th person from left: Paige Smith (2nd from left), Peggy Misch (3rd from left), Bob Weston (center, 6th from left), Mary Hulett (2nd from right).
 Photographer, Jerry Markatos.
 Event sponsored by Balance and Accuracy in Journalism (BAJ).

-*****SOME CURRENT COMMUNITY EVENTS*****
+*****SOME CURRENT LOCAL JUSTICE EVENTS*****